s1seven/documentation/docs/design_approach.md

 ## Results

 In our humble opinion there are a lot of issues in practice.
-Here we are writing up the most important ones as starting point for machine readable format.
+Here we are writing up the most important ones as starting point to design a machine readable format.

 ### Sections

 There are no definitions nor any guidance provided how to structure information in any section so there is no easy processing of data.
 OCR and modern machine learning/artifical intelligence techniques might be able to process big parts of the information available but still with a lot of failures and errors.

 Many companies provide metadata on the data by noting the section to the piece of information printed on.
 A simple example is

 [Screenshot of a section]

 ### Companies

 First prominent sections are A01, A05 and A06 which contain the manufacture, the laboratory and buyer information.
 Company name and address information is provided in country specific format but most important lacks a global valid identifier as e.g. the VAT ID in Europe or DUNS, which is popular in other parts of the world.

 ### Product Description